Co-existing with urban wildlife

 • Keep patios and decks tidy and uncluttered.

-• Do not leave or store pet food outdoors.
+• Do not leave or store pet food or human food outside.

 • Rinse recyclable containers and keep recycling bin lids closed.

-• Do not let weeds or shrubs become overgrown.
-Lower units must maintain their limited common area.
+• Keep weeds or shrubs trimmmed.
+Lower units must maintain their limited common areas.

-• Never purposely leave food outdoors for wildlife.
+• Never deliberately leave food outdoors for wildlife.